SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 7. Validation of Access Token and Receipt of Data:
    * The SDEP Resource Server validates the access token and then receives the activity data from the Platform.
 8. Data Processing and Forwarding:
-   * The SDEP processes the data, typically in JSON format, and forwards it to the Competent Authority.
+   * The SDEP processes the data, in JSON format, and forwards it to the Competent Authority.

 Communication protocols are the backbone of RESTful APIs, enabling the structured and secure exchange of information over the web.
 By adhering to the principles of REST and utilising the standard methods and status codes of HTTP,  Member States at national level can create an API that is efficient and reliable to receive activity data from the platforms.